jbaubree/vue-use-form-validation/README.md

 ## Basic Example

 This example shows how to use `vue-use-form-validation` with Zod for validation.
-However, you can use other validation libraries like Yup, Joi, Valibot, AJV, or Superstruct by adjusting the validation logic accordingly.
+However, you can use other validation libraries like Yup, Joi, Valibot, or Superstruct by adjusting the validation logic accordingly.

 ```ts
 import { ref } from 'vue'